 You’ve got your DSLR – what next?

-Below are 12 Tips for DSLR Beginners that I would give, and have given to beginners, so these should get you started:
+Below are 12 DSLR Photography Tips for Beginners that I would give, and have given to beginners, so these should get you started:

 When you’re ready, you don’t have to do it straight away.

-If you’re moving from a Point and Shoot, and you want to use the auto modes because they’re familiar, or you just don’t want to feel useless.
+If you’re moving from a Point and Shoot, and you want to use the auto modes because they’re familiar.
+Then do it.
+If it gives you more confidence and is less overwhelming.
 Then go ahead and shoot in auto, program, landscape, portrait, sport or macro modes etc… You can always try out the manual modes alongside the auto ones if you like?

-Instead, look at and use the rules of composition when shooting, change your perspective of the shot and look at what’s the focal point of your image – first, then moving out of auto mode will come more naturally.
+Instead, look at and use the rules of composition when shooting, and learn them.
+Change your perspective for the shot, and look at what’s the focal point of your image – first.
+Then moving out of auto mode will come more naturally.

 2. Shoot, Shoot, Shoot and then Shoot some more….

-This is my New Years resolution this year.
-The more you shoot the more comfortable you get with your camera and all its buttons.
+This is my New Years resolution this year, and most very year!
+The more you shoot the more comfortable you get with your camera, and all its buttons.

-And with digital film the sky’s the limit because it’s so cheap to shoot, so there’s plenty of room to explore and try new things.
+And with digital cameras the sky’s the limit because it’s so cheap to shoot, you just need more memory cards (unlike film back in the day!).
+So there’s plenty of room to explore and try new things.

 If it goes wrong it really doesn’t matter…